phnx-im/docs/src/spec/delivery_service.md

 ## DS configuration options

-* Maximal KeyPackageBatch age: Maximal difference between a KeyPackageBatch timestamp and the current time when a new user is added to a group.
-  * Default: 1h
 * Maximal DSAuthToken age: Maximal age of an [DSAuthToken](delivery_service.md#authentication) presented to the DS for client authentication.
   * Default: 1h
 * Maximal duration of client commit inactivity: Maximal duration between two commits of an individual client before the removal of the client is proposed by the DS.